NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/template/README.md

 - `trt-network` generates a template that allows you to manually define a TensorRT network using the network API, or modify a network created by other means, like a parser.
+- `trt-config` generates a template that allows you to manually define a TensorRT builder configuration.

 ## Usage